lawrencewin/convergent-react-firebase-demo/functions/README.md

 ## What Next

 To wrap your head around the project, I've created a slide deck which gives an overview of Convergent Messenger as well as an overview of the cloud functions themselves.
+This can be found on the [main doc](../README.md).

 You can also view the code for comments, and you can view some good general resources on firebase / cloud functions below.